baldawar/draft-ietf-rule-patterns/draft-ietf-patterns-protocol.md

 This document describes patterns as supported within a matching libraries with the goal standardizing querying fields within data objects through an easy to express query language across many different libraries.

+# About This Document

+This is a work in progress.
+It is not ready for consumption or reference.
+Prior art can be found at https://github.com/timbray/quamina/blob/main/PATTERNS.md

 --- middle

 Introduction        {#intro}